Jinbo-Hu/DCASE2022-TASK3/README.md

 ## Introduction

 Polyphonic sound event localization and detection (SELD) aims at detecting types of sound events with corresponding temporal activities and spatial locations.
 In DCASE 2022 Task 3, types of data transform from computationally generated spatial recordings to recordings of real-sound scenes.
-Our system submitted to the DCASE 2022 Task 3 is based on our previous proposed Event-Independent Network V2 (EINV2) and a novel data augmentation method.
+Our system submitted to the DCASE 2022 Task 3 is based on our previously proposed Event-Independent Network V2 (EINV2) and a novel data augmentation method.
 To mitigate the lack of real-scene recordings in the development dataset and the presence of sound events being unbalanced, we exploit FSD50K, AudioSet, and [*TAU Spatial Room Impulse Response Database (TAU-SRIR DB)*](https://zenodo.org/record/6408611) to generate simulated datasets for training.
 For more information, please read our papers [1,2].

 Data augmentation methods are not provided yet.